- Please review Step 2 prior to submitting your request.

 Explain the rationale for offering the course and its place in the curriculum.

 Describe the core knowledge and skills that student should derive from the course.
 The objectives should be both observable and measurable.

 Enter the title, author(s) and publication date of textbooks and/or readings that will be assigned.
 Please provide specific examples to evaluate the course.

 Provide a projected weekly schedule of topics.
 This should have sufficient detail to evaluate how the course would meet current curricular needs and the extent to which it overlaps with existing courses at UF.

 Consult the syllabus policy page for a list of required and recommended links to add to the syllabus.
 Please list the links and any additional policies that will be added to the course syllabus.
 List LINKS ONLY.

 List the types of assessments, assignments and other activities that will be used to determine the course grade, and the percentage contribution from each.
 This list should have sufficient detail to evaluate the course rigor and grade integrity.
 Include details about the grading rubric and percentage breakdowns for determining grades.

 Enter the name of the planned instructor or instructors, or “to be determined” if instructors are not yet identified.

-Please upload a copy of the syllabus, as well as any other information you feel the committee might need.
+Please upload a copy of the syllabus, confirmation of chair approval (email, internal memo) as well as any other information you feel the committee might need.